-Curriculum:

-Bible Art

-Language Arts Keyboarding (grades 7-8)

-English (not K) Mathematics

-Reading Music

-Spelling (not K) Physical Education
+Curriculum: Bible Language Arts English (not K) Reading Spelling (not K) Phonics Handwriting

-Phonics Science

-Handwriting Social Studies

 The academic program for all grades conforms to the requirements of the State of Oregon and to standards set forth by the North American Division Board of Education.
 Curriculum for Bible, language arts, science, and kindergarten are published by the Seventh-day Adventist educational system.
 Other textbooks from national publishing companies are chosen by the North American Division of Seventh-day Adventists Curriculum Committee to comply with the philosophy and values of Seventh-day Adventist education.